basiruafni/basiruafni/README.md

 - 👋 Hi, I’m Afni/Jannah
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics, Machine Learning, and Web/Mobile Development.
-- 🌱 I’m recently completed the Google Data Analytics Professional Certificate.
-Excellent understanding and proficiency of platforms for effective data analysis, including SQL, Sheets, Excel, Tableau and R. Strong communication, organizational, and analytical skills
+- 🌱 Excellent understanding and proficiency of platforms for effective data analysis, including Python, SQL, Excel, and Tableau.
+Currently learning skills for Web/Mobile Development skills such as Figma, AdobeXD, Wireframing and Prototyping.
+Strong communication, organizational, and analytical skills.
-- 💞️ I’m looking to collaborate on Data Analytic Projects
+- 💞️ I’m looking to collaborate on challenging projects.
 - 📫 How to reach me, my email address: basiruafni@gmail.com

 <!---